electramagus/Hacks/playlist-downloader/README.md

 A powerful Python script that downloads songs from Spotify and YouTube playlists by searching for them on YouTube and saving them as high-quality audio files.
 Features a user-friendly interface, supports multiple playlists, and includes smart features like progress tracking and automatic retries.

+> **Yes, [SpotDL](https://github.com/spotDL/spotify-downloader) exists.
+But I still built this — because reinventing the wheel is how you learn to drive.**

 ---

 ## What Does This Script Do?